jessvan/Morgen/md/HP-HowTo.md

 Knowledge Mile <a
 href="http://www.publishinglab.nl/blog/publication/the-hackable-city-a-research-manifesto-and-design-toolkit/">series</a>

-# Fixed Layout ePub 3/4
+# Fixed Layout epub 3/4

 ## Intro

-A fixed layout epub (FXL) can be described as a hybrid of pdf & ePub;
+A fixed layout epub (FXL) can be described as a hybrid of pdf & epub;
-combining the design control of a pdf with ePub’s searchability and the ability to be sold on Amazon.
+combining the design control of a pdf with epub’s searchability and the ability to be sold on Amazon.
 A main disadvantage is the lack of distribution opportunities (meaning not many ereaders will display them).
 The other disadvantage is the format is not responsive - like a